-Oddly enough it was not personal catastrophes, pain or losses that pushed me to the point of death.
-It was, instead, the people who believed.
-They believed in me more than I.
+Oddly enough it was not the personal catastrophes, pain or losses that pushed me to the point of death.
+It was instead, the people who believed, who believed in me more than I.

 The biggest changes came from two things:

-Introductions - A friend or associate had just enough appreciation of my hard work to introduce me to another who would change my life.
+Introductions - A friend or associate had just enough appreciation to introduce me to another who would change my life.

 Invitations - They would make an invitation and ask me to attend an event, a club, a meeting, a dinner, etc.

-With each introduction and invitation I have connected with people who leave me humbled and appreciative.
-Those I connected with did not appreciate a person with clever wit, no matter how clever or how witty.
-Instead they acknowledged and treasured commitment, compassion, loyalty and action.
+With each introduction and invitation, I have connected with people who leave me humbled and appreciative.
+It was not the clever wit that helped to improve connections.
+Instead, they acknowledged and treasured commitment, compassion, loyalty and action.

 Where can you find such people who have a truly selfless commitment, loyalty and the willingness to take action?

-This true story happened when I was 55 and is one example of where you can find such people:
+This true story happened when I was 55 and is an example of where you can find such people:

-My first thought was of how the debris was going to delay my arrival.
-As I slowed and gave a glance to the left, I noticed a vehicle upside down about 40 feet off the highway.
-Just to be sure (with my mind still on my destination), I maneuvered through the debris, parked the rental car and began to walk towards the unusual scene.
+My first thought was about the delay.
+As I slowed and glanced to the left, I noticed a vehicle upside down about 40 feet off the highway.
+Curious, I maneuvered through the debris, parked the rental car and began to walk towards the unusual scene.

 There was a truly a selfless commitment to do whatever it took to save the mother and her two children.
+(The father had passed on.)
 Those in this newly formed team were, at that moment, truly selfless, committed, loyal and willing to take action.

 The mother continued to scream and the babies continued to cry.
-The EMT team was able to finally cut the seatbelts and very slowly pry the mother out of the vehicle.
-It was obvious that she had major damage done to her back and legs.
-Looking at the smashed car upside down, I know that it was a miracle that they had lived.
-Even to this day I wonder about them.
+The EMT team was able to finally cut the seat belts and very slowly pry the mother out of the vehicle.
+It was obvious that she had major damage to her back and legs.
+Looking at the smashed car upside down, I knew it was a miracle they had lived.
+Even to this day I think about this family.

-I have often said: "My favorite age was 8 years old when everything was fun."
-This man who thought that his most favorite age was 8 years old with wit and cleverness; he died that day.
+Over the years you might hear me say: "My favorite age was 8 years old when everything was fun."
+This person whose favorite age was 8 years old, full of wit and cleverness; he died that day.

 The witty and clever me who always had the perfect quip to offer, morphed into someone more serious.
-The thought of having total freedom and the option to pursue any adventure I chose became less important.
 The loss of a father and husband, the survival of a mother and wife, and the two children whose lives had changed… this changed my paradigm.

 While I died at 55, here I am today ready to shake your hand and make your day.
 In the old days I would have been thinking of how to take advantage of every opportunity to get more, make more and be more.
-In the old days I would have been more opportunistic for my own benefit.
+In the old days I would have been more opportunistic.

 The focus is now on you, your family, your health, your job and your business.

 What is the answer to creating success?
-Zig Ziglar and Brian Tracy may have said it best:
+Zig Ziglar and Brian Tracy say it best: